greenmochi/ultimate/README.md

-# kabedon-nyaa
+# ultimate-nyaa
 A gRPC service to scrape nyaa.si and download torrent.

 # Overview
-kabedon-nyaa is meant to be used in joint with kabedon-electron and kabedon-kokoro.
+ultimate-nyaa is meant to be used in joint with ultimate-electron and ultimate-kokoro.

 # Install gRPC
 Download the protobuf compilers and other binaries for your system.
 Use the latest release and not the pre-release version.